kqiancc/scene-it/README.md

 ## Upcoming Features
 * Tagging and filtering functionality for movies.
 * Search functionality for actors and genres.
-* Personal rating system for media.
+* Personal rating system for TV shows and movies.
 ## Technologies Used
 * React
 * Firebase